GTK-lab/introNGS/_episodes/01-fastqc.md

 [Wikipedia page on FASTQ format](https://en.wikipedia.org/wiki/FASTQ_format)

 ## Running FastQC
 Let's do a quality check on the runs you would have downloaded from IVLE.
-They are the first 1 million reads of a paired-end RNA-seq experiment.
+They are simulated reads from the sequencing of a yeast genome.

 ~~~
-/path/to/fastqc MDA_0hr_subset_R1.fastq.gz MDA_0hr_subset_R2.fastq.gz
+/path/to/fastqc saccer3_reads1.fq saccer3_reads2.fq
 ~~~
 {: .bash}

-Fastqc will produce a .html file which is the quality checking output.
+Fastqc will produce a *.html* file which is the quality checking output.
 Further details of the report and the individual pictures can be found in the zip file.

 ## Analysing a FastQC report